sartak/resume/README.txt

 App::Nopaste [Perl] - a popular tool to upload text for public viewing
   * principal author

+Pod::Cpandoc [Perl] - a drop-in perldoc replacement which falls back to live CPAN
+  * principal author

 Devel::REPL [Perl] - a modern interactive Perl shell
   * contributed many plugins, including tab completion and multiple line support
   * wrote Carp::REPL which invokes Devel::REPL on error as a debugger